-The Educational Psychology Student Organization (EPSO) is the EPSY GSA, an active cadre of graduate students in various disciplines of education, all a part of the Department of Educational Psychology, and at Texas A&M University.
+The Educational Psychology Student Organization (EPSO) is an active cadre of graduate students in various disciplines of education, all a part of the Department of Educational Psychology, and at Texas A&M University.
 EPSO strives to assist our fellow students in the completion of masters and doctoral level studies, helping them to acclimate to Texas A&M University, as well as to find success in their studies.
-In addition, EPSO provides several social and professional development meetings during the academic year for students--for the purpose of networking and advancing EPSO's work at TAMU.
+In addition, EPSO provides a number of social and professional development meetings during the academic year for students--for the purpose of networking and advancing EPSO's work at TAMU.
 All students are strongly encouraged to join EPSO, including online MEd and EdD students.
+PhD students must be a current member of EPSO in order to be eligible for departmental travel funding.
 Web conferencing tools and technologies are available to facilitate distance participation.
 Please reach out to the Graduate Advising Office for EPSO contact information.
 EPSO dues are \$20 per academic year.